grantwinney/generate-links-for-headers/README.md

 **2020**
 - 1.2.5 - Moved anchor image to appear on right side of headers; sometimes it wasn't visible on the left side.
 - 1.2.6 - Enable on all sites except GitHub.
+- 1.2.7 - Disable on docs.microsoft.com, which implements its own solution.